-As part of a comprehensive package of treatment, care and support for people living with HIV and/or tuberculosis, food and nutrition programmes are being implemented in many high-prevalence countries.
-Such programmes: (i) enable food-insecure people to seek treatment; (ii) help optimize the benefits derived from treatment; (iii) facilitate nutritional recovery; (iv) support treatment adherence, particularly during the initial vulnerable period; and (v) enable children to get an education that helps protect their future.
+(iii) facilitate nutritional recovery; (iv) support treatment adherence, particularly during the initial vulnerable period; and (v) enable children to get an education that helps protect their future.
 WFP works with governments to ensure that food and nutrition support is included in national tuberculosis programmes and in the budgets of their AIDS plans.
 WFP will work with governments, civil society and others to plan for and respond to the potential hunger-related consequences from a health crisis such as human influenza related to a highly-pathogenic avian influenza virus.

-59. Policy and programmatic advice.
+56. Policy and programmatic advice.
 The international community has strongly affirmed the primary responsibility of national governments in leading the fight against hunger and meeting the MDGs.
 WFP has a long and successful history of working with governments to design and manage food and nutrition assistance programmes.
 In the changing environment of humanitarian and development aid, this essential aspect of WFP's work is becoming even more relevant.